Ricci v. DeStefano: Supreme Court

 Next, Kennedy inquired whether the city's justifications for its disparate-treatment discrimination met this strong basis in evidence standard.
 He concluded that they did not: "Even if respondents were motivated as a subjective matter by a desire to avoid committing disparate-impact discrimination ... [t]here is no evidence — let alone the required strong basis in evidence — that the tests were flawed because they were not job-related or because other, equally valid and less discriminatory tests were available to the City.
 Fear of litigation alone cannot justify an employer's reliance on race to the detriment of individuals who passed the examinations and qualified for promotions."

 The test results produced significant racial adverse impact, and confronted the City with a prima facie case of disparate-impact liability.
-That compelled them to "take a hard look at the examinations" to determine whether certifying the results would have had an impermissible disparate impact.
-The problem for respondents is that a prima facie case of disparate-impact liability — essentially, a threshold showing of a significant statistical disparity, and nothing more — is far from a strong basis in evidence that the City would have been liable under Title VII had it certified the results.
-That is because the City could be liable for disparate-impact discrimination only if the examinations were not job related and consistent with business necessity, or if there existed an equally valid, less-discriminatory alternative that served the City's needs but that the City refused to adopt. §2000e–2(k)(1)(A), (C).
-Neither condition holds:
+That compelled them to "take a hard look at the examinations" to determine whether certifying the results would have had an impermissible disparate impact: